From the Photographer

 The "Unplugged Wedding"

-An “Unplugged Wedding” is one in which your guests are asked to keep their cell phones, cameras, video recorders, etc. turned off and kept in their bags.
+An “Unplugged Wedding” implies that your guests are asked to keep their cell phones, cameras, video recorders, etc. turned off during your ceremony.
+We're going to do our best to provide amazing pictures of these priceless moments, so we highly recommend this!

 Scheduling Private Romantic Sessions